 To expand the breadth of our anti-C5a technology, we are developing IFX-2 for the treatment of chronic inflammatory indications.
-IFX-2 shares the same mechanism of action as IFX-1, blocking C5a with high specificity, but is designed with a dosing regimen that may be more suitable for chronic therapy.
-IFX-2 is in early pre-clinical development.
+IFX-2 shares the same mechanism of action as vilobelimab, blocking C5a with high specificity, but is designed with a dosing regimen that may be more suitable for chronic therapy.
+IFX-2 is in pre-clinical development.